lewisandclark/push/README.md

 ### LiveWhale

 Although this software might work with earlier versions, it has only been tested with LiveWhale 1.4.1 or better.
+Version 0.0.3 of LiveWhale Push also requires the presence of LiveWhale Places.

 ### Database Tables